mintapi/mintapi/README.md

                        # if mintapi detects an MFA request, it will trigger the requested method and prompt on the command line.
     headless=False,  # Whether the chromedriver should work without opening a
                      # visible window (useful for server-side deployments)
-    mfa_input_callback=None  # A callback accepting a single argument (the prompt)
+    mfa_input_callback=None,  # A callback accepting a single argument (the prompt)
                               # which returns the user-inputted 2FA code.
 By default
                               # the default Python `input` function is used.
+    session_path=None, # Directory that the Chrome persistent session will be written/read from.
+                       # To avoid the 2FA code being asked for multiple times, you can either set
+                       # this parameter or log in by hand in Chrome under the same user this runs
+                       # as.
   )

   # Get basic account information